Student Resources and Services

 The 150-seat Student Computing Lab is located on the second floor of the Frio Street Building.
 Facility hardware includes Windows, Unix, and Macintosh stations and over 70 software applications.
 The lab also features full Internet access and scanning capacity equipment.
 For more information about services available and operating hours, visit the student computing facility web site.

 The Campus Technology Store (Downtown location) is on the first floor of the Durango Building.
 Software for home or personal use is available at this location or online at http://www.campustechnologystore.com/.
 UTSA has agreements with several software venders to sell software to students, faculty, and staff at greatly reduced prices.
 Please visit their Web site for more information.

 Faculty and staff should also visit the The Office of Information Technology software sales and licensing page for a variety of software titles to UTSA faculty and staff members.
 Software available through OIT's software licensing office is for university use only.

 Housed in the Durango Building (DB 2.114), the Tomas Rivera Center for Student Success provides comprehensive academic advising services and support programs for undecided and provisionally admitted students.
 The center also focuses on improving academic skills and retention rates for all UTSA students.
 It offers tutoring, Supplemental Instruction and study skills workshops.
 In addition, the Access College and Excel (ACE) Scholars Program is housed at the TRC, as is non-course based developmental instruction in reading, writing, and mathematics.
 To learn more about these services call (210) 458-2838, or browse their website at www.utsa.edu/trcss.

-University Health and Counseling
+Student Health Services and Student Counseling Services

 The Health and Counseling Center located in the Buena Vista Street Building (BV 1.308) offers medical and counseling assistance.